-We believe that the views of our stakeholders and consumers will be vital in making decisions on how we should use the Visual Impact Provision to maximise enhancement to the landscape from the available funds.
+We believe that the views of our stakeholders and consumers are vital in making decisions on how we use the Visual Impact Provision to maximise enhancement to the landscape from the available funds.

-Our engagement will be consistent with our wider stakeholder engagement principles which we developed as part of our RIIO price control consultation8.
-We will carry out all engagement activities on the Visual Impact Provision in accordance with the following principles by:
+Our engagement is consistent with our wider stakeholder engagement principles9.
+We have and will continue to carry out all engagement activities on the Visual Impact Provision in accordance with the following principles:

-- engaging widely, effectively and at a formative stage in establishing priorities - being open with information and transparent about the judgements we make - developing proposals that deliver what society needs from us
+- engaging widely, effectively and at a formative stage in establishing priorities - · being open with information and transparent about the judgements we make - developing proposals that deliver what society needs from us